andeepittman/digitaldronecollective/index.md

 **The biggest challenge found in the research was a lack of practical education for recreational drone pilots** on how to follow the regulations.
 We found the gap for this group existed despite several efforts in the policy, service delivery and roll-out.

-**1.Recreational drone pilot exam and certification service**
+**Recreational drone pilot exam and certification service**

 The policy included two levels of certification: the basic pilot license and the advanced pilot license.
 The basic pilot license only requires an online exam.
 The advanced contains an in-person demonstration of skills.
-Despite this, we found that the knowledge requirements for the basic drone pilot exam were extensive, and would likely still be a barrier.
+Despite this, we found that the [knowledge requirements](https://www.tc.gc.ca/en/services/aviation/publications/tp-15263.html) for the basic drone pilot exam were extensive, and would likely still be a barrier.

-The study guide provided by Transport Canada indicated exam takers would have to learn over 250 aviation topics in subjects such as flight theory, meteorology and radiotelephony.
+[The study guide](https://www.tc.gc.ca/en/services/aviation/publications/tp-15263.html) provided by Transport Canada indicated exam takers would have to learn over 250 aviation topics in subjects such as flight theory, meteorology and radiotelephony.

 Sample of a knowledge requirement in flight theory: